Sacramento Child Injury Lawyer

 California Laws That Protect Injured Children

-California has specific laws in place to protect children who are hurt because of someone else’s negligence.
-These rules give families a path to hold the right people accountable and seek fair compensation.
+California has laws specifically designed to protect children who are harmed due to the carelessness of others.
+These guidelines provide families with a way to hold the appropriate parties responsible and pursue just compensation.

 Negligence and the Duty of Care